A. Alfred Taubman - 1924-2015

 In late 2007, the late A. Alfred Taubman, one of America’s leading entrepreneurs and philanthropists, launched the medical research institute that bears his name at the University of Michigan Medical School.

-His vision was to create a research community at the university where fundamental scientific discovery can begin to unlock the core processes of disease, and to aid in their diagnosis,treatment and cure — thereby alleviating the suffering of millions of people.
+His vision was to create and enable a research community that is employing fundamental scientific discovery to unlock the core processes of disease, and to aid in diagnosis, treatment, and cure.

 Alfred Taubman and his family are well-known for generous contributions to a variety of worthy causes, including the art museum, architecture school and world-class health system at the University of Michigan.
 The capstone of his legacy is the creation of the A. Alfred Taubman Medical Research Institute.